Variational Autoencoding of Dental Point Clouds: Related work

-\textbf{Other Generative Models.} One fully probabilistic work is PointFlow \citep{yang_pointflow_2019}.
-PointFlow uses a continuous normalizing flow (CNF) both as prior and decoder, similar to previous works seen on images \citep{kingma_improving_2017, sadeghi_pixelvae_2019}.
-Intuitively, one CNF can be considered modeling the distribution of shapes, while the other models the point distribution given the shape.
-Similarly, VF-Net's encoder maps a global latent space, and the point encoding projections offer a latent mapping for each input point.
-However, PointFlow's two CNFs are trained separately, while in VF-Net, these are trained simultaneously.
-PointFlow is unfortunately very slow \citep{kim_setvae_2021}.
+\textbf{Other Generative Models.} On the other hand, LION \citep{zeng_lion_2022} is a latent diffusion model \citep{rombach_high-resolution_2022} that maintains a one-to-one mapping throughout the network, allowing for probabilistic evaluation.
+However, they only implicitly utilize this by optimizing an L1-loss.
+Similar to our work, they encode their points in a separate space, but instead of bottlenecking this, they map them to a higher dimensional space.
+This, unfortunately, leads to information about the shape being stored here, preventing direct sampling/modification to the embedded points in this space.
+Similarly to SetVAE, evaluating the quality of representations in LION, a hierarchical latent variable model, poses challenges.
+Recently, \citet{zhou_frepolad_2023} presented FrePolad, another latent diffusion model.
+Their primary novelty is the introduction of the frequency rectification module that better captures high-frequency signals in point clouds.
+They train their model via a modified VAE loss to account for frequency rectified distances.
+One fully probabilistic work is PointFlow \citep{yang_pointflow_2019}.
+PointFlow utilizes a continuous normalizing flow (CNF) both as a prior and decoder, similar to approaches previously applied to images \citep{kingma_improving_2017, sadeghi_pixelvae_2019}.
+Intuitively, one CNF models the distribution of shapes, while the other models the point distribution given the shape.
+In a comparable way, VF-Net’s encoder maps to a global latent space, with point encoding projections providing a latent mapping for each input point.
+However, PointFlow's two CNFs are trained separately, whereas VF-Net trains them simultaneously, resulting in a more integrated and efficient process.
+PointFlow is unfortunately very slow to train \citep{kim_setvae_2021}.
 On our full proprietary dataset, PointFlow would have required 200 GPU days of training.
 Thus, we excluded it from our baselines.
-Diffusion models such as diffusion probabilistic model (DPM) \citep{luo_diffusion_2021} and point-voxel diffusion (PVD) \citep{zhou_3d_2021} present two diffusion models for the point clouds, especially PVD generates excellent new samples.
+Diffusion models such as diffusion probabilistic model (DPM) \citep{luo_diffusion_2021} and point-voxel diffusion (PVD) \citep{zhou_3d_2021} present two diffusion models for the point clouds, especially PVD generates accurate new samples.
 However, diffusion models do not find compressed structured representations of the data as our VF-Net does; see table.~\ref{tab:method_properties} for a model property overview.